 This property is part of the 1979 Urban Growth Boundary and was previously part of the city's existing Comprehensive Plan with a Low Density Residential land use designation.
-The property was part of the study area boundary for the 2013 South End Concept Plan, which when adopted did not change the existing Low Density Comprehensive Plan designation of the property.
+The property was part of the study area boundary for the 2013 South End Concept Plan (SECP), which when adopted changed the designation to Medium Density (MR) residential on the City's Comprehensive Plan map.
+At the time of adoption, the SECP included an assessment of the fiscal impacts of providing public services to the area upon annexation and those costs have been included and updated with the most recent System Development Charge updates.